neenanhi/CSE123_Project/README.md

 ---

-### Introduction
+### 🛠️ Introduction
-The **Auto Smart Lock** is designed to provide a secure and convenient way to control a lock remotely using a smartphone (key).
-The system utilizes a WiFi enabled ESP32C3 microcontroller, Firebase Firestore for cloud data storage, and a mobile application for the key's functionality.
+The **Auto Smart Lock** is a Wifi-based system designed to remotely control an electronic door lock using a smartphone.
+It combines a Firebase cloud backend with a custom mobile app and an ESP32-C3 microcontroller to manage data, security, and remote access.

 ---